 Children with access to adequate nutrition are more likely to finish high school and less likely to experience obesity, stunted growth, or heart disease as adults.
 Moreover, they have higher scores on standardized tests, are more likely to go on to college, and statistically have higher earnings as adults.

-St. Jude League Community Development works hard to support our partners that offer food pantries and medical services.
+St. Jude League Community Development supports Claretian-led programs that offer food pantries and medical services.
 Our commitment to healthcare is not as a provider, but as a conduit of resources to inform and guide people to better health and wellness for themselves and their families.